britram/taps-transports/draft-ietf-taps-transports-03.md

 the service treatment that is expected from the network.

-The protocol segments data into messages, typically sized to fit in IP packets, but which may be fragemented providing they are less than the  A DCCP interface MAY allow applications to request fragmentation for packets larger than PMTU, but not larger than the maximum packet size allowed by the current
+The protocol segments data into messages, typically sized to fit in IP packets, but which may be fragmented providing they are less than the  A DCCP interface MAY allow applications to request fragmentation for packets larger than PMTU, but not larger than the maximum packet size allowed by the current